codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 Validating 1 Value
 ==================

-Validate one value against a rule:
+Validate one value against the rules:

 .. literalinclude:: validation/012.php

+.. note:: Prior to v4.4.0, this method's second parameter, ``$rule``, was
+    typehinted to accept ``string``.
+In v4.4.0 and after, the typehint was removed to allow arrays, too.

+.. note:: This method calls the ``setRule()`` method to set the rules internally.

 .. _validation-getting-validated-data: